-- Keeping up other interests and hobbies and not letting gambling take over your life
+- Keep up other interests and hobbies

 - Have others ever criticised your gambling?